sambow23/garrys-mod-rtx-remixed-perf/README.md

 ## Known issues
 ### Vanilla
 - Shader skyboxes (gm_flatgrass, gm_construct, etc) cannot be interacted with and may have rendering issues
-- Some render targets (spawnmenu icons, screenshots, whatever addons that rely on them) do not appear or behave strangely (investigating)
+- Some render targets (screenshots, whatever addons that rely on them) do not appear or behave strangely (investigating)
 - NPC Eyes do not render as the fixed function rendering fallback no longer exists (investigating)
-- Some particles will not render (need to change each material from $SpriteCard to $UnlitGeneric to fix)
-- Some maps will be rasterized and have vertex explosions.
+- Some maps are rasterized and also have vertex explosions.
-- Some map lights will cull even with Lightupdaters active (investigating)
+- Some map lights will cull
 - Enabling `r_3dsky` causes flickering in some maps
+- Skinned meshes have unstable hashes

 ### Addons
 - High vram usage from addons like ARC9 or TFA as they precache textures on map load